GingaShift/AstroPhenomena-Explorer/docs/00_ai_operating_system.md

 AstroPhenomena Explorer should not simply display astronomical data.
 It should help users understand why the data has meaning.

+The detailed visual identity will be defined later in the Design System.

-Three rules guide the UX:
+However, three high-level UX rules already guide the project:

 ### 1. Zero Magic Pixel Rule